-Parties should not only define concurrent delay in the contract but also how damages will be handled.
+- Parties should not only define concurrent delay in the contract but also how damages will be handled.
 For example, the contract could expressly limit delay damage entitlement to critical path delays pursuant to proof based on a critical path analysis.

-Alternatively, if the parties want to allow for an alternative approach to the treatment of concurrent delay, such as specifying some portion of recoverable costs or establishing a percentage split between owner and contractor delay responsibility, that approach also can be specified in the contract.

-There is a clear trend in the courts regarding the preference of fact-based delay analyses that apply practicality and common sense.
-Modelled or theoretical types of analyses can often be manipulated to give an illusion of concurrency where none actually exists.

-The same can be said for a contractor's contemporaneous schedule updates.
-Whether purposeful or misguided, a schedule can show multiple critical paths, again giving the illusion of concurrency.
-Without a real-time understanding of the actual critical path, contractors may find themselves barred from compensable delay claims later on.

-'Pacing' may also need to be given consideration in concurrent delay.
-As an example, an employer event is known to have caused delay to the project.
-As a result of the delay, a contractor decides to reduce its manpower as this would not cause delay to the project.

-Using a purely retrospective analysis, the contractor's 'slow' progress may appear to have caused a concurrent delay event, although the employer event happened first and should have created relative float in the contractor's work.
+Alternatively, if the parties want to allow for an alternative approach to the treatment of concurrent delay, such as specifying some portion of recoverable costs or establishing a percentage split between owner and contractor delay responsibility, that approach also can be specified in the contract. - There is a clear trend in the courts regarding the preference of fact-based delay analyses that apply practicality and common sense.
+Modelled or theoretical types of analyses can often be manipulated to give an illusion of concurrency where none actually exists. - The same could be said for a contractor's contemporaneous schedule updates.
+Whether purposeful or misguided, a schedule can show multiple critical paths again giving the illusion of concurrency.
+Without a real-time understanding of the actual critical path, contractors may find themselves barred from compensable delay claims later on. - 'Pacing' may also need to be given consideration in concurrent delay.
+As an example, assume an employer event is known to have caused delay to the project.
+As a result of the delay, a contractor decides to reduce its manpower knowing that this would not cause delay to the project.
+Using a purely retrospective analysis, the contractor's 'slow' progress can appear to have caused a concurrent delay event though the employer event happened first and should have created relative float in the contractor's work.
 To avoid this misconception, if the contractor is purposefully pacing its work, it should document its intent contemporaneously.
-Looking at scenario three above, the contractor delay could be seen as pacing (ie, not concurrent).

-The above gives rise to the concept of 'primacy of delay'.
+Looking at scenario three above, the contractor delay could be seen as pacing (ie, not concurrent). - The above gives rise to the concept of 'primacy of delay'.
 The basis behind this argument is that whatever event happened first is the primary cause of delay and creates relative float to the other paths of work.
 The key in making this argument is whether the extent of the delay was known at the time the event arose.
 If a known delay impact could be reasonably quantified at the time, and the other concurrent delay candidate known to be less, it could then be considered to be the driving, or dominant, cause of delay.
-Looking at scenario four, the contractor delay could be seen as dominant, and the employer delay non-critical (ie, not concurrent).

-The covid-19 pandemic has impacted construction projects throughout the world.
-It will be interesting to see how the various courts treat delay moving forward in terms of concurrency with pandemic-related impacts.
-The challenge of apportioning concurrent delays will likely be faced with even more layers of complexity.
+Again, looking at scenario four, the contractor delay could be seen as dominant and the employer delay non-critical (ie, not concurrent). - The covid-19 pandemic has impacted construction projects throughout the world.
+These impacts pertain to delay as well as disruption (or loss of productivity or inefficiency) claims.
+Assessing these impacts faces the challenge of separating impacts stemming from the pandemic versus other issues.
+Here, concurrent delay may actually exist or may be used as a defence against pandemic-related claims.
+While certain pandemic-related impacts can be discretely quantified, others may be limited to estimations.
+Having the proper records will be a key factor in the ability to identify and segregate delay impacts to deal with concurrent delay in the best way possible.
+The challenge of apportioning concurrent delays will likely be faced with even more layers of complexity and scrutiny as covid-19 claims continue to be brought.